 Ever wondered about that football lying around in Legend’s Peru level?
-If you use the Interact button and kick the ball into the makeshift goal (marked by flags over a gap in the fence near the market stall), you’ll hear an imaginary crowd cheering you on.
+If you use the Interact button and kick the ball into the makeshift goal, which is marked by flags over a gap in the fence near the market stall.
+Do that and you’ll hear an imaginary crowd cheering you on.
 GOOOOOOOOOOOOOOOOLLLLLLLLL!

 6) Maria Doria and Dagger of Xian references in Tomb Raider: Anniversary

 Some people don’t really consider these true Easter eggs but they still made me smile.
 The books scattered across Croft Manor in TR: Anniversary contain references not only to Atlantis and Vilcabamba (both of which are locations in the game) but also to the Maria Doria and Dagger of Xian, which feature prominently in TR2.
 A transcript of all the passages read by Lara in Anniversary can be found here.

 7) Majestic 12 reference in Tomb Raider 3